syncfusion-content/windowsforms-docs/WindowsForms/fontlistbox/Getting-Started.md

 ---
 layout: post
-title: Getting Started with FontListBox | WindowsForms | Syncfusion
+title: Getting started with FontListBox | WindowsForms | Syncfusion
-description: How to create and use FontListBox control in Windows Forms application.
+description: How to create and use FontListBox control in a Windows Forms application.
 platform: WindowsForms
 control: FontListBox
 documentation: ug